Engraved in the collective memory

 Temple of Bel

 In ancient Palmyra, religious life mainly took place in and around the temple of Bel.
 Bel was a Mesopotamian god of war and fertility, comparable to the Greek Zeus and the Roman Jupiter.
 Incidentally, Bel is regularly demonized in both the Bible and the Quran because both Christians and Muslims saw this idol as a formidable competitor.
-The gigantic building from the first century AD appears to be one of the best preserved in the city.
+The gigantic building from the first century appears to be one of the best preserved in the city.
 The fifteen metre high outer wall is still largely intact, although only the northern part is original.
 It surrounds a gigantic square site with a side of 205 m.
 Even part of the double colonnade is still standing.

 Temple of Bel – Cella |